No Physical Address? No Problem.

 How to hide your physical address in Google My Business

 If you’re adding your business listing to Google My Business, you must add a physical address.
-Your address can be your home or PO BOX, but you will be hiding this address from the public in the next step.
+Your address can be your home, but you will be hiding this address from the public in the next step.
 So get started adding your business to the map if you haven’t already.
-(There are numerous ways to do so, but I prefer to use www.gybo.com/business.
-The First screen asks for your business info (Business Name, Street Address, Phone, Category).
+There are several ways to do so, but I prefer to use www.gybo.com/business, and follow the prompts.
+The first screen asks for your business info (Business Name, Street Address, Phone, Category).
 The last line asks, “I deliver goods and services to my customers at their location” — Check this box if you want to hide your physical address on your listing.

 Clicking on “I deliver goods and services to my customers at their location” will prompt a secondary screen.
 On the “Add Service Area” screen, you will have the opportunity to give more details about your “service area.”
 You’ll be able to add a region, city, postal code, or radius of service.
 You can also choose to additionally show your physical location, if you wanted.